 Instructions

-Start by pouring your honey into your sauce pan, add in any mix ins.
+- Start by pouring your honey into your sauce pan, add in cream of tartar if using.

 Notes